Skip to content

 Command

-s4n workflow connect echo-cat --from echo/greeting --to cat/greeting_txt
+s4n connect echo-cat --from echo/greeting --to cat/greeting_txt

 echo-cat.cwl